-- For equipment such as motors, pumps, fans, and mixers that have the capability of being started and stopped, colour is used to represent the equipment running status.
-Equipment that is running is shown using Grey 128 fill with a Grey 96 border, and equipment that is stopped is shown using Grey 230 fill with a Grey 96 border. - 2.
-Equipment that is Not Ready, in an unknown state, or in an unknown position, should be shown using Grey 230 fill and a Grey 192 border.
-If the equipment is in an unknown state or position then question marks are shown on the equipment (eg. equipment control is via an intelligent motor starter using Modbus/TCP but the communication link is down). - 3.
+- 1. For equipment such as motors, pumps, fans, and mixers that have the capability of being started and stopped, colour is used to represent the equipment running status following the colour scheme in Table 2-2. - 2.
+If the equipment, that has status reporting, is in an unknown state or position then question marks are shown on the equipment (e.g. equipment control is via an intelligent motor starter using Modbus/TCP but the communication link is down). - 3.
 For on/off valves, fill colour is used to indicate whether the valve is opened or closed.
-Do not animate the fill colour of the valve based on the running status (eg. running open or running closed) this information can be provided on a faceplate if needed.
+Do not animate the fill colour of the valve based on the running status (e.g. running open or running closed) this information can be provided on a faceplate if needed.
 However, if the "running" state of the actuator is known then the actuator fill colour is to be animated based on the running status.
-On/off valves in the open state are shown using Grey 128 fill and Grey 96 border, and in the closed state using Grey 230 fill and Grey 96 border.
+On/off valves in the open or closed states will follow the color scheme in Table 2-2.
 Diagonal lines are shown in the body of the valve if the valve is known to be in an intermediary position (the open limit and closed limit switches are not made).
-Question marks are shown on the valve if it is in an unknown position (eg. an intelligent on/off actuator using Profibus communication, but the communication link is down). - 4.
+Question marks are shown on the valve if it is in an unknown position (e.g. an intelligent on/off actuator using Profibus communication, but the communication link is down). - 4.
 On/off dampers are shown in an identical manner as on/off valves. - 5.
 Modulating valves do not change colour.
 The width of the horizontal bar graph within the body of the valve changes to reflect the valve position.
 When the valve is fully open, the width of the horizontal bar graph shall be at its maximum.
 When the valve is fully closed, the width of the horizontal bar graph shall be zero.
 However, if the "running" state of the actuator is known then the actuator fill colour is to be animated based on the running status. - 6.
 Modulating dampers are shown in an identical manner as modulating valves. - 7.
-For Indicator objects, indicate three question marks inside the indicator if the value is unknown as a result of some failure in the system (eg. a communication failure).
+For Indicator objects, indicate three question marks inside the indicator if the value is unknown as a result of some failure in the system (e.g. a communication failure). - 8.
+"Out of Service" state should be used when the piece of equipment is locked out or physically cannot operate. - 9.
+"Not Ready" state should be used when the piece of equipment cannot be run due to a physical or programming interlock. - 10.
+The manual-only equipment that are on the current treatment plants HMI graphics (e.g. S+ HMI system) should be migrated to the PCS HMI for DCS migration projects.
+For HMI graphics that will be developed for other new and upgrade projects, the display of manual-only equipment will be subject to City review/approval.